Simply Put, The Undertaker Needs To Headline The 2018 Class For The WWE Hall Of Fame [Opinion]

-At the end of WrestleMania 33 on Sunday night, the end of an era took place as The Undertaker seemingly retired from WWE and the ring for good, but there is still one more thing that needs to be done.
-Some believe he has accomplished everything in his career and that does appear to be true, but with his in-ring career done, it seems to be a foregone conclusion that he should headline next year’s class for the WWE Hall of Fame.
+At the end of WrestleMania 33 on Sunday night, the end of an era took place as The Undertaker seemingly retired from WWE and the ring for good.
+However, there is still one more thing that needs to be done.
+Some believe he has accomplished everything in his career, and that does appear to be true.
+But with his in-ring career done, it seems to be a foregone conclusion that he should headline next year’s class for the WWE Hall of Fame.

 Every single Hall of Fame class has deserving inductees, but there is always the one name that is seen as the headliner.
 No matter what year he would end up being inducted, it is completely and totally obvious that The Undertaker would be the headlining name.

 Sunday may not have been his best match out of the record 25 matches he has had at different WrestleMania events, but his actions after the loss are what will be remembered.
-Upon his loss, The Undertaker placed his gloves, jacket, and hat in the middle of the ring to signify that he was officially done and his career was over.
+Upon his loss, The Undertaker placed his gloves, jacket, and hat in the middle of the ring to signify he was officially done and that his career was over.

-While there has never been any official word from The Undertaker or WWE or Vince McMahon to actually say the legend has retired, it is pretty much a given.
-He is 52-years-old and his health isn’t the greatest as Wrestling Inc. has also reported that The Undertaker will undergo “more surgeries” now that he is retired and he has needed them for a while.
+While there has never been any official word from The Undertaker, WWE, or Vince McMahon to actually say the legend has retired, it is pretty much a given.
+He is 52-years-old, and his health isn’t the greatest.
+Wrestling Inc. has also reported that The Undertaker will undergo “more surgeries” now that he is retired, and he has needed them for a while.

 The Undertaker may have only wrestled a few times a year, but he was holding off on having these hip surgeries until he retired.
-It is quite possible that these procedures would force him to retire anyway, so, WrestleMania 33 was his chance to do it in deserving style.
+It is quite possible that these procedures would force him to retire anyway, so WrestleMania 33 was his chance to do it in deserving style.

 Looking at the numbers throughout the career of The Undertaker, it is hard for anyone to say that he won’t be in the Hall of Fame.
-For those that may not be sure, for some reason, let’s look at what he has done over the course of his 33 year career.
+For those that may not be sure, let’s look at what he has done over the course of his 33-year career.

-- 25 WrestleMania matches with a record of 23-2
+- Twenty-five WrestleMania matches with a record of 23-2

 - Four WWF/WWE Championships